stefnotch/vite-pseudo-template/CONTRIBUTING.md

 # Contributing Guide

-Welcome, interested person!
-Contributions are welcome.
-If you're ever unsure, feel free to open an issue.
+Welcome!
+Contributions are very welcomed.
+If you ever feel unsure, please do open an issue.

 Preferably, features are developed in another branch or fork.
-After the feature is ready, a pull request to the master branch should be opened.
+After the feature is ready, a pull request to the main branch should be opened.

+## Tooling

-## Prerequisites
+### Prerequisites

 - [Node 16 or greater](https://nodejs.org/en/).
 Don't install Chocolatey.
 - A code editor (see below)

-## Setup
+### Setup

 1. Fork the repository
 2. Clone your fork
 3. `npm install`
 4. `npm run dev`

-## Recommended Tooling
+### Recommended Tooling

 I recommend using [Visual Studio Code](https://code.visualstudio.com/) with